CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * the unshielded U / UTP,
 * unshielded with a total screen for all wire pairs (F / UTP or SF / UTP),
-* the shielded, in which only the individual wire pairs are shielded (U / FTP) - formerly also referred to as pairs in metal foil (PiMf) - and
+* The shielded, in which only the individual pairs of wires are shielded (U / FTP) - formerly referred to as pairs in metal foil (PiMf) - and
 * above-mentioned construction with an additional overall shielding (F / FTP, S / FTP and SF / FTP).
 The standards assign limit values ​​for the transmission properties of cables and connection components to categories and classes.
 The categories describe the requirements and limit values ​​for the individual elements of the cabling infrastructure, the classes regulate these for the installed overall system.